How to Make a Compensation Claim for Accidents in Public Places

 - Before proceeding, consult a personal injury lawyer about your right to make a public liability claim.
 They will advise you if you have an eligible case, the time limit for legal proceedings, and the recommended next steps.

-Note: Property owners must carry public liability insurance to protect against negligence claims for physical injuries.
+Note: Property owners must carry a public liability insurance policy to protect against negligence claims for physical or psychological injuries.
 Hence, the liable insurance company will begin investigating to determine its liability and, if the claim is accepted, negotiate a settlement.
 They will often try to blame another party or say that you helped contribute to the accident to reduce their liability.

 If unsure, you can seek legal advice from public liability lawyers who can explain your entitlements and the legal process.

-Can I Claim for a Public Place Injury?
+Can I Make a Public Place Injury Claim?

 - Proving that a duty of care was owed to you